 Our responsible investment policy framework

-To demonstrate our vision and approach on Responsible Investment (RI), NN Group developed the Responsible Investment Policy Framework in 2014.
+To demonstrate and disclose our vision and approach on Responsible Investment (RI), NN Group developed the Responsible Investment Framework policy.
 With seven key principles, we highlight the measures we will take to responsibly invest our own assets, as well the assets that our customers entrust to us.

 We use guidelines, such as the UN Global Compact to help us evaluate the corporate behaviour of companies in which we (may) invest.
 The UN Global Compact is a set of 10 principles for responsible corporate behaviour in four areas: human rights, labour relations, environment, and anti-corruption.
 For these areas, NN is developing papers, with the objective of providing guidance to our asset managers.
 The first papers are on Human Rights and the Environment.

 Part of investing responsibly means exercising our voting rights as shareholders.
 NN has a Global Voting Policy in place to guide our actions when voting on standard resolutions.
 The policy lays down the high-level voting principles that every NN Group business follows.
 Every vote that NN Investment Partners casts at shareholder meetings – including proprietary and third-party asset voting – can be reviewed on the proxy voting website.